z1c0/FsApi/README.md

 ## Frontier Silicon API for .NET

 This is an implementation of the Frontier Silicon API (FsAPI) for .NET applications.
-FsAPI is used to remote control Internet / WLAN radios by [Visit Frontier Silicon](http://www.frontier-silicon.com/)
+FsAPI is used to remote control Internet / WLAN radios by [Frontier Silicon](http://www.frontier-silicon.com/)

 This library is used to create a remote control application for Windows Phone similar to the [Android](https://play.google.com/store/apps/details?id=com.frontier_silicon.fsirc) or [iOS](https://itunes.apple.com/us/app/dok/id546270847) ones.